 Cuisinart hit the American market in 1973 when its founder, Carl Sontheimer, introduced one of the first residential food processors to the American market.

-Since then, the brand has expanded its offerings to include blenders, coffee makers, mixers, kitchen knives, and, of course, cookware.
+Since then, the brand has expanded its offerings to include blenders, coffee makers, mixers (see my in-depth review), kitchen knives, and, of course, cookware.

 The company has been owned and operated by the Conair Corporation since 1989.
 Conair, like Cuisinart, is a respected name in the retail market.
 It is known for creating beauty and home solutions that make life easier.